Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 A terrain park is a designated area of a ski resort for tricks.
 It looks like a skateboard park on the slopes.

-There are a few different options for ski lifts.
+There are a few different types of ski lifts.
 Let’s learn all about them!

 Tow Rope or Magic Carpet